TonyEight/django-random-image/README.rst

 Default: Not defined

 A path to the directory from which to load the random images.
-Relative to MEDIA_ROOT.
+Relative to STATIC_ROOT.

 Note: Passing a path to the template tag will always override the RANDOM_IMAGE_DIR setting.